mseri/rails-purecss/README.md

 I'd like to add
 - Helpers for navigation bars, menus, forms, grids, ...
-- Integration wit Rails SCSS
+- Integration wit Rails SASS
-- Toolkit to set up website palette in an easy way using SCSS
+- Toolkit to set up website palette in an easy way using SASS
 - Way to keep the css updated
 - Any other ideas?